jonathancm29/template-nextjs-tailwind/README.md

-# Project for understand nextjs concepts
+# Template Project nextjs with Tailwind

 ## Steps for create basic template